Database

 Pillar Telecom infrastructure & competition | Indicator Signature of the WTO Telecom Reference Paper

-Turkmenistan has not appended the World Trade Organization (WTO) Telecom Reference Paper to its schedule of commitments.
-In fact, Turkmenistan is not a member of the WTO.
+Hong Kong has appended the World Trade Organization (WTO) Telecom Reference Paper to its schedule of commitments.

 Coverage Telecommunications sector